If a customer is disappointed with a product or service, what is the likelihood they take their frustrations to social media?

 What is sentiment analysis?

 Sentiment analysis is a fundamental social media monitoring metric that analyzes conversations on social and the web quickly and effectively.

 This social listening feature presents an instant overview of all mentions in the monitoring stream, regardless of one's level of experience with analytics software.

-Using this function, you can view positive and negative conversation trends, see how the target audience reacted to the latest activation from a competing brand, and quickly respond to a negative comment from an influencer.
+Using this function, you can view positive and negative conversation trends, see how the target audience reacted to the latest activation from a competing brand, and connect with buyers.